Neverlow512/epifania/expansion_plan.md

 - Shows progress indicator for large APKs

 **Send to Workshop:**
-- Captures app context (package name, version, running status)
+- Captures package context (package name, version, running status)
 - Navigates to Workshop tab
 - Pre-fills target selector with package name
-- If app is running: pre-selects "Attach" mode, shows PID
+- If package is running: pre-selects "Attach" mode, shows PID
-- If app is not running: pre-selects "Spawn" mode
+- If package is not running: pre-selects "Spawn" mode
 - User can then configure scripts and inject

 #### Detailed Package Information